Saad-Fathy/Saad-Fathy/README.md

 My background as a mechanical engineer trained me to approach challenges with structure and persistence.
 I enjoy breaking down complex systems into simple, logical solutions, and I believe in steady growth:
 💡 “slow but steady wins the race.”

-- 🌱 Currently learning: Python backend development, APIs, Docker
+- 🌱 Currently enrolled in the **ProDev Backend Program** with ALX, where I’m building strong foundations in Python, APIs, databases, and backend systems.
 - 🔭 Working on: personal backend projects
 - 🌍 Languages: Arabic (native), English (Intermediate)
 - 📫 Reach me at: saad.fathy.abdelkareem@gmail.com